 World Breastfeeding Week | Families Magazine Celebrates Your Family

-World Breastfeeding Week is in its 28th year!
+World Breastfeeding Week returns from 1-7 August 2021!
 The goal of this celebration is to protect, advocate and celebrate the right to feed your baby on YOUR terms.

 Did you know…

 - 9 in 10 mothers find some aspects of breastfeeding difficult..

 - 90% cited issues with milk and sore nipples as the most common problems.

 - The most popular point of call for mums looking for pregnancy, newborn and baby advice is the maternal health nurse, midwife or doctor.